Seaholme Pilates Clinic studio

 Myotherapist/Pilates Instructor/ Remedial Massage Therapist

-Improve core strength, flexibility, and fitness at Williamstown Health + Lifestyle
+Build strength, mobility, and balance with Williamstown Health + Lifestyle

 Whether you want to keep fit and active following injury or surgery or you’re hoping to manage the pain and symptoms related to a muscular condition, it never hurts to explore Pilates as a possible tool alongside manual therapy.
 Book your assessment today to find out whether clinical Pilates is the right fit for you.